-Keywords: Anxiety, Elderly, Loneliness, Mental health, Sense of coherence making up a larger portion of the total population (2).
+Keywords: Anxiety, Elderly, Loneliness, Mental health, Sense of coherence weakens and becomes limited due to changes in cell health (1).
+There is a global trend of population aging, with the elderly making up a larger portion of the total population (2).
 The number of elderly individuals worldwide is increasing rapidly (3), especially in low and middle-income countries (4).
 Population aging widespread issue that many countries are facing.
 The World Health Organization (WHO) predicts that by 2050, there will be 2 billion elderly individuals aged 60 and above, representing 22% of the total population (5).
 According to the WHO estimates, the percentage of the aging population is expected to reach 10% in 2025 and 25% in 2050 (6).
 In Iran, the elderly population is on the rise, with projections indicating that it will make up 10.5% of the total population by 2025 (7).
 Elderly individuals face unique challenges and obstacles.
 Research in Iran has shown that the most pressing health needs of the elderly in the country are related to income, cardiovascular issues, vision and hearing impairments, and the need for assistive devices, such as artificial teeth, glasses, and toilets (8).
 Today, older individuals encounter unique difficulties and issues, with many facing challenges related to physical and mental decline in their pursuit of a fulfilling life (9).
 The process of aging brings about a range of impacts on physical, social, economic, and psychological aspects of life (10).
-Furthermore, the elderly population is prone to mental health issues, significant which are contributors disability and disease development throughout their lives and are becoming increasingly prevalent (11).
+Furthermore, the elderly population is prone to mental health issues, which are significant contributors disability and disease development throughout their lives and are becoming increasingly prevalent (11).
 Serious mental disorders, such as depression, anxiety, memory impairment, and feelings isolation, affect approximately 15-25% of older adults (12).